Prem Lata Sharma: Life

 Soon after coming to the university she got herself admitted as a casual student in the Central Hindu College and started attending the M. A. classes in Hindi.
 She had already completed the course and was going to appear in the University Examinations as a private candidate in Arts subjects.
 So she appeared in the M.A.
 Hindi Examination in March 1950 and passed the same.

 In July 1950, she joined the M.A.
 Classes in Samskrta as a casual student and obtained the M.A.
 (Samskrta) degree in March 1951.

 In July 1951, she got herself registered as a PhD student in Samskrta under Dr. P.L.
 Vaidya who was then the Head of the Department of Samskrta in the Central Hindu College at the BHU.
 The subject of her research was: Special study of Rasashastra and Gaudeeya Vaishanava Darshana.
 For her thesis on "Studies in Bhakti Rasa based on śrī Rūpa Gōsvāmi' she was awarded the PhD degree in 1954.

 She passed the Shastracarya degree examinations in Sahitya in 1955; the Saṅgītalaṅkāra examination in Vocal Music in 1955.

 She also learnt Marathi, Gujarati and some other languages during this period.
 She could read, write and speak fluently in Hindi, Samskrta, English, Bengali, Gujarati, Braja Bhāṣā and Avadhi.
 Panjabi was her mother tongue.
 She knew a little of Oriyā, Asāmi and Telugu too.

 She had also attended classes in the Samskrta Mahavidyalaya of the BHU and in the traditional method studied 'Samskrta Poetics' from Pandita Mahadeva Sastri and Darśana from Pandita Ramachandra Dikshitar.

 She acquainted herself with various other aspects of Darsana from Pandita Gopinatha Kaviraj and Pandita Brahmadatta Jijñāsu.

-She also studied the Samskṛta texs on Music with Pandita Omkarnatha Thakur.
+She also studied the Samskṛta texts on Music with Pandita Omkarnatha Thakur.

 Her professional career commenced in August 1955 when she was appointed as a lecturer in the College of Music and Fine Arts in BHU and she taught the Theory of Music for the undergraduate and Post graduate students.